 The Language Program is also being taught in the Siletz Valley School, along with community classes ongoing monthly in the Siletz, Portland, Salem and Eugene Area offices.
 Traditional Arts are also taught in the Area offices prior to Language classes.
 The classes are scheduled two months in advance and posted in the Siletz News and in Area Newsletters.
 We also conduct seasonal gatherings of basket materials and teach Siletz basketry, regalia making and other Siletz traditions.

 For more information on Language classes or materials and Traditional Arts contact:

-Siletz Tribal Pow-Wows are under the direction of a Cultural Education Director.
-The Director works with a Pow-Wow Committee to plan and organize two Pow-Wows a year: Nesika Illahee Pow-Wow and Restoration Pow-Wow.
+Siletz Tribal Pow-Wows are under the direction of a Cultural Education Manager.
+The Manager works with a Pow-Wow Committee to plan and organize two Pow-Wows a year: Nesika Illahee Pow-Wow and Restoration Pow-Wow.
 This program coordinates culture awareness presentations for schools and other organizations and is the staff liaison for the Siletz Valley School.

 To get more information about the Pow-Wows and view application forms, visit the Pow-Wow page.

 Each year the Siletz Tribal people and friends participate in Run to the Rogue, an annual relay run/walk to the Rogue River in Southwestern Oregon the second week of September.
 The Run commemorates the Siletz Tribal ancestors who were forcibly removed from their homeland in the Rogue River Country and marched north to Siletz.